Art Photography Level 3

 Students are expected to spend significant time taking photos outside of class time so homework is essential in this subject choice.

-Where a student wishes to take TWO of the Level 3 Visual Art subjects, they need permission of Mrs Crombie
+Where a student wishes to take TWO of the Level 3 Visual Art subjects, they need the permission of Mr. Manu

 Recommended Prior Learning